AI product design agency for enterprise and regulated AI

 Design the failure case first, before the happy path.

-What an AI design agency actually does
+What an AI product design agency actually does

-Fuselab’s approach starts with the failure case, not the demo.
-Before designing any screen, the team maps what happens when the model is wrong, when confidence is low, and when the user needs to override an automated decision.
-This order of operations comes from shipped work on clinical AI at ClyHealth and on AI agent interfaces where a bad automation carries real downstream cost.
+Fuselab starts with the failure case, not the demo.
+Before designing any screen, the team maps what happens when the model is wrong, when confidence is low, and when a user has to override an automated decision.
+That order of work comes from shipped clinical AI at ClyHealth and AI agent interfaces where a bad automation carries real downstream cost, and it produces the confidence patterns, override flows, and decision-audit artefacts that hold up in a regulator’s review.
+The reference points are Nielsen Norman Group’s AI UX research and the NIST AI Risk Management Framework.

 Interface